TYPES OF COLLATERALS AND THEIR CHARACTERISTICS | PRINCIPLES & PRACTICES OF BANKING 2023

 - Property valuation

-The criteria is that you must be holding a fixed deposit with the bank from which you are availing the loan and any of the below mentioned individuals/entities can avail the loan:
+The criteria are that you must be holding a fixed deposit with the bank from which you are availing the loan and any of the below-mentioned individuals/entities can avail the loan:

 - Resident Indian citizens